-Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 remuneration careers?
-Has the college constime meeting their more immediate econon.
-For critical program courses, does the college college used to improve overall student successive to be college proactively partner with fe academic and career interests and develope "not yet college ready"?
-Is the college building Does the college assess whether historically underrepresented and high needs students are disproportionately enrolled in programs that lead to lower remuneration careers?
+Guided Pathways Essential Practices Scale of Adoption at Our College Recent Progress Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale in Spring and Fall 2022 Equity Considerations in Area 2: Does the college assess whether historically underrepresented and high needs students are disproportionately enrolled in programs that lead to lower remuneration careers?
 Has the college considered how it can help underrepresented students raise their educational and career expectations while at the same time meeting their more immediate economic needs?
 For critical program courses, does the college disaggregate enrollment, pass rate, and subsequent success data by student characteristics?
 What strategies has the college used to improve overall student success in these courses?
 Does the college proactively partner with feeder high schools that serve predominantly underrepresented and high needs students to help students explore academic and career interests and develop viable plans for college?
 Are dual enrollment opportunities made available to high school students who are deemed "not yet college ready"?
 Is the college building bridges to high-opportunity college programs for students in adult basic skills programs?
 2. HELPING STUDENTS CHOOSE AND ENTER A PROGRAM PATHWAY a.
 Every new student is helped to explore career/college options, choose a program of study, and develop a full-program plan as soon as possible.
-Not occurring Not systematic Planning to scale Scaling in progress X At scale Updates in 2021 since last SOAA submission: Counseling expanded online scheduling services so that academic counseling appointments were more accessible and offered in a variety of modalities (phone, zoom, in-person).
+Not occurring Not systematic Planning to scale Scaling in progress X At scale Counseling expanded online scheduling services so that academic counseling appointments were more accessible and offered in a variety of modalities (phone, zoom, in-person).
 Expanded "Quick Question Counseling" (15 minute drop-in sessions) to phone and zoom.
-Counseling courses expanded to multiple modalities (onlinesynchronous, online-asynchronous).
+Counseling courses expanded to multiple modalities (online-synchronous, online-asynchronous).
 Late night counseling appointments (7-10pm) were offered through the equity center.
 Counseling courses were specially designed to meet the needs of DREAM students.
-Significant Next Steps for Spring and Fall 2022: Continue to market to students the importance of developing a comprehensive educational plan by the end of the first semester.
-Continue with the implementation of EAB Navigate advising tool.
-Continue to grow Summer Transition Enrichment Program (STEP) so that all new students are participating and have access to a counselor in their first semester Evaluate whether historically underrepresented and high needs students are disproportionately enrolled in programs that lead to lowerwage careers.
-Consider how underrepresented students can be helped to raise their educational and career expectations while meeting their more immediate economic needs.
+Significant Next Steps for Spring and Fall 2022: Continue to market to students the importance of developing a comprehensive educational plan by the end of the first semester (ongoing).
+Continue with the implementation of EAB Navigate as a new advising tool.
+Continue to grow Mt.
+SAC's Summer Transition Enrichment Program (STEP) so that all new students are participating, and have access to a counselor in their first semester at Mt.
+SAC Evaluate whether historically underrepresented and high needs students are disproportionately enrolled in programs that lead to lowerwage careers.
+Consider how underrepresented students can be helped to raise their educational and career expectations while at the same